-So you’re headed to The Big Easy but only have 48 hours to spare?
-Don’t worry you can do a lot in New Orleans in just two days.
-I visited New Orleans with my girlfriend for the weekend and we were able to eat our hearts out, hear great music, learn about the history of New Orleans, and a have a little ghost and vampire fun.
-Heading to New Orleans with kids?
+So you’re headed to The Big Easy but only have 48 hours in New Orleans?
+Don’t worry you can do a lot with 2 days in New Orleans.
+I visited New Orleans with my girlfriend over a weekend and we were able to eat our hearts out, hear great music, learn about the history of New Orleans, and a have a little ghost and vampire fun.
+Visiting New Orleans with kids?
 Here are 10 Things to Do in New Orleans with Kids.

-We visited New Orleans in mid-August and it is one of the slowest months for NOLA travel, mainly due to the hot weather.
-As Floridians the weather isn’t something we aren’t used to so we gladly enjoyed less crowds and lower prices on lodging.
+We visited New Orleans in mid-August as it is one of the slowest months for NOLA travel.
+While this is mainly due to the hot and humid weather, as Floridians the weather isn’t something we aren’t used to.
+We gladly enjoyed uncrowded street and lower prices on lodging.
 It ended up not even being that hot but there were some afternoon showers as it was Hurricane season.

-Day One: Café du Monde, Mardis Gras School of Cooking, & a Ghost/Vampire Tour
+Day One: Café du Monde, New Orleans Cooking Class, & a Ghost/Vampire Tour

 We arrived late the night before so we just hung out at our Airbnb and rested for our first day in New Orleans.
-What better way to kick off our 48 hours in New Orleans than with breakfast at Café du Monde is famous for it’s beignets but with fame comes extremely long lines.
+What better way to kick off our 48 hours in New Orleans than with breakfast at Café du Monde.
+It’s famous for it’s beignets but with fame comes extremely long lines.
 While it’s open 24 hours it starts getting really packed around 9AM so try to get there early.
-Don’t let the long to go line scare you, you can seat yourself at any open table and a server will come over to take your order!
+Don’t let the long to-go line scare you, you can seat yourself at any open table and a server will come over to take your order!

 After stuffing our faces with beignets from the original beignet spot in New Orleans we walked to Jackson Square, which is just across the street.
 Jackson Square houses the Jackson Square Cathedral and is a staple landmark in New Orleans.